DEFRA/ffc-development-guide/docs/local-development-setup/installing-helm.md

 resulted in a much easier installation process along with improving the management experience.

-All charts created by FFC are done so using Helm 3.
+All charts created by FCP are done so using Helm 3.

 ## Installation